CDSoft/hey/README.md

 ### Windows

 There is no install script.
-Windows users must download the ZIP archive and extract it manually (or upgrade Windows to a better OS, e.g. Linux ;-).
+Windows users must download the 7-Zip archive and extract it manually (or upgrade Windows to a better OS, e.g. Linux ;-).

 ## Available binary archives